peixetlift/CLI-Game/README.md

 # CLI-Game
-Side-project building a CLI game to practice OOP concepts
+Side-project building a CLI game to practice OOP concepts and improve C++ knowledge